rvaiya/warpd/README.md

 # Overview

-By default `warp` divides the screen into a 2x2 grid which can.
+By default `warp` divides the screen into a 2x2 grid.
 Each time a key is pressed the grid shrinks to cover the targetted area.
 Once the pointer covers the target `m` can be pressed to simulate a mouse click.